 - Diademed sifaka (Propithecus diadema)

 To help monitor these species, the organization is implementing a monitoring program using the occupancy modeling, a method that could be implemented easily with the local communities.
+In Alaotra-Mangoro Region, our interventions also benefit to at least seven other lemur species.

 Hunting for lemurs in the Alaotra-Mangoro Region (where Madagasikara Voakajy does much of its work) is a real problem.
 Their research on this topic has found that lemur hunting may be widespread in this region and may be increasing.
 In addition, the traditional taboos that some groups in this region hold against hunting some lemur species (like the Indri) may be breaking down.
+Since 2015, the monitoring of threats

 How is Madagasikara Voakajy protecting habitat for lemur conservation?